t8js/react-router/README.md

 ⬥ The callback of both hooks is first called when the component gets mounted if the route is already in the navigation-complete state.

 ⬥ The optional `callback` parameter of `useRoute(callback?)` can be used as middleware defining certain actions to be taken right before or after components get notified to re-render in response to a route change.
-One use case for this callback is [activating view transitions](#animated-view-transitions).
+One use case for this callback is activating [animated view transitions](#animated-view-transitions).

 ## URL parameters